sudheerapte/popcornserver/ddoc/parser-design.rst

     {section: "SECTIONTWO", tla: [...] },
   ]

-The section name must be single contiguous string of non-whitespace.
+The section name must be single *word* or a single *keyword*.
+The output record contains the actual value, as a string.

-If the first line is not a section line, then we return null.
-If the last line looks like a section line, then we return an error message.
+In the input, any content must be inside a section.
+If the first nonempty line is not a section line, then we return null.

 Function getScriptBlock